-III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS upon matriculation, using ACGME, ACGME-I, or CanMEDS program must include the satisfactory completion of pediatrics or combined internal medicine-pediatrics residency program that satisfies the requirements listed in III.A.1.
+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field.

+entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
 (Core)

-Milestones evaluations from the core residency program.
+III.A.1.b) Prerequisite education for entry into a neonatal-perinatal medicine program must include the satisfactory completion of pediatrics or combined internal medicine-pediatrics residency program that satisfies the requirements listed in III.A.1.
 (Core)

-III.A.1.b) Prerequisite education for entry into a neonatal-perinatal medicine exception to the lenowship enginity requirements.